brightnetwork-technology-academy/bnta_cohort5a/week_03/day_01/lab-polymorphism/lab_polymorphism.md

 # Java Polymorphism Exercises
 We've learned about polymorphism in class, now put that knowledge to use!
 Please aim to complete points 1 - 4 today (Monday 25th April) and points 5 - 7 tomorrow afternoon (Tuesday 26th April).

+**Please write tests for all your concrete classes so we can be sure that they work.
+Commit regularly and often.**

+This a solo lab, so you can manage your time in a way that works for you.
+Please note that trainers will be available for questions during working hours only.
+You will be asked to submit your code at the end of the day on Tuesday.
+We will invite a small, random selection of people to demo their code on Wednesday morning.

 ## Monday